percent-external/FE-interview-file-browser/README.md

 * Can you make the directory listing sortable by the user?
 Allow the user to sort files by type?
 How does this affect pagination?
 * The data model could be extended in interesting ways.
-* Can you give the filters a better design?
+* Can you improve the filter design?
 * Maybe something should happen when you click a file?